dpgmediamagazines/django-arctic/README.md

 [![Read the Docs](https://readthedocs.org/projects/django-arctic/badge/?version=latest)](https://django-arctic.readthedocs.io/en/latest/)

 Django Arctic is a framework that simplifies the creation of custom content management systems.
-It also includes a collection of optional components for common use cases, and its core infrastructure is implementation agnostic.
+It provides a default responsive user interface, extends several of the Django Generic Views with extra features and adds role based authentication.

 ![arctic screenshot](docs/img/arctic_screenshot.png)